dasch-swiss/dsp-tools/knora/README.md

 }
 ```

-_Note_: If the value is text with markup (standard mapping only allowed), then the value must be an instance of KnoraStandoffXml,
+_Note_: If the value is text with markup (only standard mapping allowed), the value must be an instance of `KnoraStandoffXml`,
 e.g.:

 ```python